Great addition to any scientific project

 make

-experimental C interface header files are under /path/include
+The C interface header files are under /path/include.

 This version of PSBLAS incorporates into a single package three entities that were previously separated: | Library | | |———|——————–| | PSBLAS | the base library | | PSBLAS-EXT | a library providing additional storage formats for matrices and vectors | | SPGPU | a package of kernels for NVIDIA GPUs originally written by Davide Barbieri and Salvatore Filippone; see the license file cuda/License-spgpu.md |

-Moreover, the module and library previously called psb_krylovv are now called psb_linsolve, but their usage is otherwise unchanged.
+Moreover, the module and library previously called psb_krylov are now called psb_linsolve, but their usage is otherwise unchanged.

-There is a highly experimental version of an OpenACC interface, you can access it by speficifying
+There is a highly experimental version of an OpenACC interface, you can compile it by speficifying

 --enable-openacc --with-extraopenacc="-foffload=nvptx-none=-march=sm_70"